sourcegraph/handbook/content/departments/product-engineering/engineering/process/deployments/playbooks.md

 Note: sample for `2021-08-19` code freeze.

+**Image build**

-To ensure stability during a [code freeze](https://en.wikipedia.org/wiki/Freeze_%28software_engineering%29), a separate `release/YYYY-MM-dd` branch will be created from `main`, with only approved commits to be `cherry-picked` onto this [branch](https://github.com/sourcegraph/sourcegraph/tree/release/2021-08-19) for release.
+To ensure stability during a [code freeze](https://en.wikipedia.org/wiki/Freeze_%28software_engineering%29), a separate `release/YYYY-MM-dd` branch will be created from `main`, with only approved commits to be `cherry-picked` onto `release/YYYY-MM-dd` branch  for release.
 To ensure any compability between the `main` and `release/YYYY-MM-dd` branches, **ALL** commits must first be merged to `main` and pass [CI](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) for being `cherry-picked`.
 All tests will be run on the `release/YYYY-MM-dd` branch and must pass before docker images are published to docker hub.
+When creating a hotfix PR in `sourcegraph/sourcegraph`, it is important to create a branch with prefix `main-dry-run/` (it enables CI pipeline similar to the pipeline which is run against every commit in main branch).
+More about [run types](https://docs.sourcegraph.com/dev/background-information/continuous_integration#run-types).

+**Deploy**

 During the code freeze, [Renovate](#renovate) will be disabled on **YYYY-MM-dd 12:00+00:00** and no automatic updates to Kubernetes manifests will be made.
 To deploy your changes, you can manually create and merge (requires approval from either [CloudDevops](../../cloud/devops/index.md) or [CloudSaaS](../../cloud/saas/index.md)) a PR that updates the Docker image tags in [deploy-sourcegraph-cloud](https://github.com/sourcegraph/deploy-sourcegraph-cloud).
 You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `release/YYYY-MM-dd` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=release%2F2021-08-19) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).